tadeodonegana/tadeodonegana.github.io/src/content/post/react-agent-framework-by-scratch-python/index.md

 ## Implementation from Scratch

 Now, let's dive deeper into how to implement this model from scratch using pure Python.
-Just as a disclaimer, this is not a very robust implementation, but it is a useful way to explain how the framework works at a low level.
+Just as a disclaimer, *this is not a very robust implementation*, but it is a useful way to explain how the framework works at a low level.

 1. Defining the Agent Class

-The Agent class manages the three main responsibilities of an agent: capturing user messages, processing them, and producing answers.
+The Agent class manages the three main responsibilities of an agent: **capturing user messages, processing them, and producing answers**.

 ```py
 class Agent: